geraudmathe/Locomotive-fundamentals/README.md

 <a name="templating_2"></a>
 ### Liquid syntax

-Liquid is a templating library extracted from Shopify, the project is hosted at <a href="http://liquidmarkup.org" >http://liquidmarkup.org</a>.
+Liquid is a templating library extracted from Shopify.
+The project is hosted at <a href="http://liquidmarkup.org" >http://liquidmarkup.org</a>.
 LocomotiveCMS reuses a lot of the original library.

 #### Everything in 2 markups

-The liquid syntax is a templating engine based on a set of functions that allow the developer (or the designer, since you don't need strong code skills to write it) to keep focus on the rendering of the data, not on the way it could render it.
+The liquid syntax is a templating engine based on a set of functions that allow the developer (or the designer, since you don't need strong coding skills to write it) to keep focus on the rendering of the data, not on the way it could render it.
-Liquid defines 2 types of markup, pretty close to what you are used to with Erb :
+Liquid defines 2 types of markup, pretty close to what you are used to with Erb:

-**Ouput markup : matched pairs of curly brackets output the value of an object :**
+**Output markup: matched pairs of curly brackets output the value of an object :**

-Erb :
+Erb:

     <%= @product.name %>